GovReady/govready-q/deployment/docker/README.md

 Notes:

 * The Q database is only persisted within the container by default.
 The database will persist between `docker container stop`/`docker container start` commands, but when the container is removed from Docker (i.e. using `docker container rm`) the Q data will be destroyed.
 See the _Persistent database_ section below for connecting to a database outside of the container.
-* The Q instance cannot send email until it is configured to use a transactional mail provider like Mailgun.
-(TODO: How?)
+* The Q instance cannot send email or receive comment replies until it is configured to use a transactional mail provider like Mailgun -- see below.
 * This image is not meant to be used for a public website because it uses Django's debug server to serve the site with `DEBUG = True`.

 ## Advanced configuration